AxonIQ/reference-guide/release-notes/rn-axon-framework/rn-af-minor-releases.md

 ### Release 4.1.1

-* Query Dispatch Interceptors were no called correctly when a [subscription query](../../axon-framework/queries/query-dispatchers.md#subscription-queries) was performed when Axon Server was used as the `QueryBus`.
+* Query Dispatch Interceptors were not called correctly when a [subscription query](../../axon-framework/queries/query-dispatchers.md#subscription-queries) was performed when Axon Server was used as the `QueryBus`.

   This issue was marked [here](https://github.com/AxonFramework/AxonFramework/issues/1013) and resolved in pull request [\#1042](https://github.com/AxonFramework/AxonFramework/pull/1042).